TheAlbatrossCodes/ml-practice/README.md

 # ml-practice
-Just a couple of a machine learning examples
+Just a couple of a machine learning examples.
+One day I'll write the new PyTorch/Tensorflow!